 US earthquake today, July 2: exact time, magnitude and epicenter via USGS | United States Geological Survey | MIX

-is the agency responsible for issuing alerts about earthquakes felt throughout the world, primarily in states such as California, Alaska, Hawaii, and Texas, and other areas where seismic activity is common.
+is the agency responsible for issuing alerts regarding earthquakes felt throughout the world, primarily in states such as California, Alaska, Hawaii, and Texas, and other areas where seismic activity is common.
 This article provides an updated report on the earthquakes that occurred today, Tuesday, July 2, with information on the epicenter, magnitude, time, and affected areas.
 The report utilizes data from the USGS website and the interactive map “Latest Earthquakes” and the “ShakeAlert” system.

-According to data collected from the USGS website, nearly 75% of the continental US territory, including Alaska and Hawaii, could experience a damaging earthquake sometime in the next century.
+According to data collected from the USGS website, nearly 75% of the continental US territory, including Alaska and Hawaii, might experience a damaging earthquake sometime in the next century.
 This means that millions of residents are at risk of damage from catastrophic earthquakes, even in areas not traditionally associated with such events.

 Earthquake in the US today, July 2, according to USGS live